ATCN: Resource-Efficient Processing of Time Series on Edge

-We design the ATCN architecture in a way that it starts with RBC.
-This unit consists of a padding unit, conventional CNN, and an optional MaxPooling for the case of downsampling the input.
-A padding unit is added into all three main blocks to ensure that the input and output tensors of the block have the same size to satisfy principle number 2 of GTCN.
-For doing that, the $2p$ zeros are added symmetrically where $p$ is given by:
+The first layer of ATCN is standard convolution with an optional MaxPooling for downsampling the input.
+A padding unit is also added before standard convolution and expansion convolution in STCB to ensure that the input and output tensors of the block have the same size to satisfy principle number 2 of GTCN.
+The $2p$ zeros are added symmetrically by padding unit, where $p$ is given by:

 where $o$ is the output size, $i$ is the input size, $s$ is the stride, $k$ is the kernel, and $d$ is the dilation.
 After each convolution, 1D batch normalization and a non-linear activation function is also added.
 In this paper, we used $Swish$ as activation function:

-where $p$ is the padding size, $C$ is the convolution operator, $d$ is the dilation rate, $K$ is the kernel vector, $\sigma$ is non-linearity activation function, $BN$ is the batch normalization, $DS$ is down sampling function, $s$ is the stride, and input ration, $r=\frac{o}{i}$ which is the input size $i$ to the output size, $o$. $DS$ can be max pooling or average pooling.
-For the non-linear activation function, $\sigma$, designers can select it base on the performance on its performance on validation loss function.
-For ATCN, $\sigma$ can be set to one of these activation function:

-where $\odot$ is Hadamrd or elemnt-wise multiplication, $Sigmoid(x) = \frac{1}{1+e^{-x}}$, and $Softplus(x) = ln(1+e^{x})$.
-In Fig.~\ref{fig:act_effect}, We depicts the performance of four widely used activation functions, namely, $ReLU$, $ReLU6$, $Swish$, and $Mish$, for MNIST digit classification task, which is explained its ATCN architecture in Section \ref{sec:er_mnist}.
-As we can see, $Swish$ performs better than the three others to decrease the validation loss function.